Lehrter-Lab/CGEM/scaling.md

 Keep all of the output for all the runs.

 Make a table with:
-- nodes/cores, Wall clock time for test run, speedup, estimated wall clock time for 1 year, estimated SUs
+- nodes/cores, Wall clock time for test run, speedup, estimated wall clock time for 1 year, estimated SUs for one year

 SU == cores * wall clock hours